-Without tested and effective lead nurturing tactics, you are simply throwing darts when it comes to conversions, thus leaving opportunities and money on the table.
-After you do manage to convert a website visitor into a marketing qualified lead, converting those leads into dollars is rarely as simple enrolling the lead into an automated funnel with a handful of touch points to make a sale.
+Without tested and effective inbound marketing lead nurturing tactics, you are simply throwing darts when it comes to conversions, thus leaving opportunities and money on the table.
+After you do manage to convert a website visitor into a marketing qualified lead, converting those leads into dollars is rarely as simple as enrolling the lead into an automated funnel with a handful of touchpoints to make a sale.

-Particularly with inbound marketing, it is about building and nurturing relationships and drawing people through your sales funnel.
-Nurturing is an excellent term for this process in the context of inbound marketing because you ar actually serving-up persona-driven content across the buyers journey to help your ideal prospects find pertinent content to help move them for instance from the middle of your funnel, down into the bottom of your funnel.
+Particularly with inbound marketing products or services, it is about building and nurturing relationships and drawing people who are ready to buy through your sales funnel.
+These days lead nurturing is an excellent term for this process in the context of inbound marketing because you are actually serving-up persona-driven content to target accounts across the buyers’ journey to help your ideal prospects find pertinent content.
+Ultimately, this helps move them for instance from the middle of your funnel, down into the bottom of your funnel.

-Just like you would nurture a plant or animal with everything it needs to grow and thrive, lead nurturing is about understanding potential customers and offering them precisely what they need at their position in the sales funnel and moment in the buyer journey.
-Effective lead nurturing campaigns should make use of the best lead nurturing tactics as part of a lead nurturing strategy that is closely linked to the overall digital marketing and inbound plan.
-When developing a plan to nurture relationships with potential customers, here are some of the most effective lead nurturing tactics.
+Just like you would nurture a plant or animal with everything it needs to grow and thrive, inbound marketing lead nurturing is about understanding potential customers and offering them precisely what they need at their position in the sales funnel and moment in the buyer journey.
+Effective lead nurturing campaigns should make use of the best tactics as part of a lead nurturing strategy that is closely linked to the overall digital marketing and inbound plan.
+When developing a plan to nurture relationships with target accounts and customers, here are some of the most effective lead nurturing tactics.

 1. Make a Great First Impression

-When a potential customer opens a dialogue with you via newsletter signup, white paper download, free trial, or other first steps, your initial response will set the tone for the remainder of the customer journey.
-An automated, yet personal response should be sent quickly and should refrain from making a sales pitch.
+When a potential customer opens a dialogue with you via newsletter signup, white paper download, blog posts, free trial, or other first steps, your initial response will set the tone for the remainder of the customer journey.
+Automated lead nurturing should be used alongside a personal response sent quickly without making a sales pitch.